-The Group is funded by a combination of senior debt, subordinated debt and equity in accordance with the Directors' objectives of establishing an appropriately funded business consistent with that of a prudent offshore electricity transmission operator and the terms of all legal and regulatory obligations including those of the Licence and the Utilities Act 2000.
+The Company is funded by a combination of senior debt, subordinated debt and equity in accordance with the Directors' objectives of establishing an appropriately funded business consistent with that of a prudent offshore electricity transmission operator and the terms of all legal and regulatory obligations including those of the Licence and the Utilities Act 2000.

 Senior debt is comprised of fixed bonds credit enhanced by the European Investment Bank through the Project Bond Credit Enhancement Instrument (PBCE) and carries an interest rate of 5.50 % per annum.
-All of the senior debt and related interest rate derivatives is serviced on a six monthly basis and is expected to amortise over the life of the project through to November 2032.
-At 31 March 2016, the total carrying value of senior debt amounted to £321,469k (2015: £330,611k).
+All of the senior debt and related interest rate derivatives are serviced on a six monthly basis and is expected to amortise over the life of the project through to November 2032.
+At 31 March 2016, the total carrying value of senior debt amounted to £321,468k (2015: £330,611k).
 Cover ratios are managed by way of calculating any impact shareholder distributions may have on ratios prior to any distribution taking place.
 At present, no distributions to shareholders are being made due to being in financial lockup.

-Subordinated debt has been issued to the Group's intermediate undertaking, GYMOIL and carries a fixed rate coupon.
-At 31 March 2016 the total principal value of the subordinated debt outstanding amounted to £45,592k (2015: £46,072k).
+Subordinated debt has been issued to the Company's intermediate undertaking, GYMOIL and carries a fixed rate coupon.
+At 31 March 2016 the total principal value of the subordinated debt outstanding amounted to £45,592k (2015: £45,592k).

-Ordinary equity share capital issued during the year amounted to £nil (2015: £51k).
+Ordinary equity share capital issued during the year amounted to £51k (2015: £51k).

-The Directors consider that the capital structure of the Group meets the Group's objectives, and is sufficient to allow the Group to continue its operations for the foreseeable future based on current projections, and consequently has no current requirement for additional funding.
+The Directors consider that the capital structure of the Company meets the Company's objectives, and is sufficient to allow the Company to continue its operations for the foreseeable future based on current projections, and consequently has no current requirement for additional funding.

-19 Ultimate parent companies and controlling parties
+18 Ultimate parent companies and controlling parties

-The Group's immediate parent Group is Gwynt Y Mor OFTO Holdings Limited, which is incorporated in the United Kingdom and registered in England and Wales.
-Gwynt Y Mor OFTO Holdings Limited is the parent Group of the largest and smallest group of which the Group is a member and for which group financial statements are drawn up.
-The only Group in which the results of Gwynt Y Mor OFTO Plc are consolidated is Gwynt Y Mor OFTO Holdings Limited whose financial statements are available on the Group's website and from 350 Euston Road, Regent's Place, London, NW1 3AX.
+The Company's immediate parent company is Gwynt Y Môr OFTO Holdings Limited, which is incorporated in the United Kingdom and registered in England and Wales.
+Gwynt Y Môr OFTO Holdings Limited is the parent company of the largest and smallest group of which the Company is a member and for which group accounts are drawn up.
+The only Group in which the results of Gwynt Y Môr OFTO Plc are consolidated is Gwynt Y Môr OFTO Holdings Limited whose regulatory financial statements are available on the Company's website and from 350 Euston Road, Regent's Place, London NW1 3AX.

-The Group's ultimate parent companies and controlling parties are Balfour Beatty plc and Equitix Fund Holdings 2 Limited which are incorporated in the United Kingdom and registered in England and Wales.
+The Company's ultimate parent companies and controlling parties are Balfour Beatty plc and Equitix Capital Eurobond 2 Limited which are incorporated in the United Kingdom and registered in England and Wales.